ni/niveristand-custom-device-handbook/docs/express/Framework_Overview.md

 ## Custom Device Express Framework Overview

-This section explains how the Express framework turns a single Custom Device definition into a complete, deployable Custom Device — the end-to-end development workflow, what the framework generates for you, and the key concepts you need to understand before you start.
+This section explains how the Express framework turns a Custom Device definition XML into a complete, deployable Custom Device — the end-to-end development workflow, what the framework generates for you, and the key concepts you need to understand before you start.

 ---